 Confronting legacies of oppression in systemic design

-This focus invites contributions exploring any of the following questions or related points of inquiry:
+This focus generated contributions exploring the following questions and related points of inquiry:

 - How is oppression enacted in systemic design theory and/or practice?